 Heat stroke, a more serious and potentially life-threatening condition, occurs when the body is unable to control its temperature and the sweating mechanism fails.
 Warning signs may include an extremely high body temperature (above 103F); red, hot and dry skin, due to no sweating; a rapid, strong pulse; throbbing headache; dizziness; nausea, confusion; and unconsciousness.
 Death or permanent disability may result without emergency treatment.
 Cool the victim rapidly by any means available until paramedics arrive.

 These precautions are recommended to minimize the risk of heat-related illness:

-* Drink plenty of fluids, at least eight cups a day, but not alcoholic or caffeinated drinks which actually cause you to lose more fluids.
+- Drink plenty of fluids, at least eight cups a day, but avoid alcoholic or caffeinated drinks which actually cause you to lose more fluids.
 Avoid hot foods and heavy meals, which add heat to your body.